jetify-com/devbox/docs/app/docs/configuration.md

         "package_name": {
             // Version of the package to install.
 Defaults to "latest" "version": string,
+            // Whether native library patching is enabled for this package.
+This defaults to `auto`, but can be overridden to `always` or `never` for individual packages.
+            "patch": ["auto" | "always" | "never"],
             // List of platforms to install the package on.
 Defaults to all platforms "platforms": [string],
             // List of platforms to exclude this package from.
 Defaults to no excluded platforms